liborty/TokenCrypt/README.md

 and decryption (`dcrpt`), subsuming the tasks of compression/decompression and keys generation as and when needed.
 There is also an automated overall testing script `crptest`.

 Entirely hexadecimal (token) files are recognised with `hexcheck` and converted to binary, which halves them in size.

 Base64 files are automatically recognised too, resulting in 25% size reduction in their case.
+Base64 files should not contain any newlines, as `base64` utility then rejects them.

 The overall gain after general compression may not be quite so much but it will still be significant, making the recognition of these files worthwhile.

 Then either lzma or zstd general compression is applied, as long as it actually leads to a reduction of the file size.
 This is generally not  the case for small and/or binary files.